tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Druidic Woad

+1/Day

+When an attack hits you, you can change the defense the attack targets.

+**Quirk:** Dresses very light.

+>_Note:_ Counts as no armor, but still occupies the armor slot.

+---

 #### Duskchain

 _Recharge 11+:_ When a nearby creature you can see teleports, you can teleport somewhere nearby you can see as a free action.